ahmadfaisal2406-spec/TheLook-E-Commerce-Growth-Retention-RFM-Funnel-Forecast-Analysis/README.md

 ---

-## Part 6 — Where Are Users Dropping Off?
+## Part 6: Where Are Users Dropping Off?

 **`sql/milestone2_funnel_overview.sql`** · **`sql/milestone2_funnel_by_traffic_source.sql`**

-I used strict session-level funnel logic — a session only counts as converted if the user moves through the stages in the right order: product page → add to cart → purchase.
+I used strict session-level funnel logic: a session only counts as converted if the user moves through the stages in the right order: product page → add to cart → purchase.

 | Stage | Sessions | % of Entry | Drop-off |
 |---|---:|---:|---:|